GowlikarAjitesh/auto_import_flutter_package/README.md

 [![Version](https://img.shields.io/badge/version-0.0.1-blue.svg)](https://marketplace.visualstudio.com/) [![Build Status](https://img.shields.io/badge/build-passing-green.svg)](https://github.com/GowlikarAjitesh/auto_import_flutter_package)

-**Flutter Package Manager** is a powerful VS Code extension designed to streamline the process of adding and managing packages in your Flutter project's `pubspec.yaml` file.
-With an intuitive interface and seamless integration, it simplifies package management, saving you time and effort.
+**Flutter Package Manager** is a powerful Visual Studio Code (VS Code) extension designed to streamline the **management of Flutter packages** in your project's `pubspec.yaml` file.
+With an intuitive interface and seamless integration, it simplifies package management, saving developers time and effort.
+The repository also includes a companion extension, **Flutter Dependency Fixer**, to address dependency-related issues.

+## Prerequisites

+- **Flutter**: Ensure Flutter is installed and configured on your system.
+- **VS Code**: Use Visual Studio Code with a Flutter project open (must include a `pubspec.yaml` file in the workspace root).
+- **Node.js**: Required for building the extension from source.

 ## Features

 - **Quick Package Search**:
   - Trigger with `Ctrl+Shift+A` to open a Quick Pick UI.
-  - Search for packages with a responsive search bar.
-  - Prefills search with selected text for faster lookups.
+  - Search packages using a responsive search bar, prefilled with selected text for faster lookups.
   - Displays up to 10 package suggestions with name, version, and description.

 - **Toggle Installed/Uninstalled Packages**: